software-mansion/live-compositor/docs/pages/concept/shaders.md

 # Shaders

 Shaders are small programs that we send to a GPU to perform some computation for us.
-They are used extensively in the video compositor.
+They are used extensively in the LiveCompositor.
 All builtin transformation are implemented as shaders under the hood.
 It is also possible to create render nodes that run a custom shader on their input.
-Since video compositor is implemented using wgpu, the shaders have to be written in WGSL (WebGPU Shading Language).
-They also have to fulfill some custom requirements that allow them to be run by the video compositor.
+Since LiveCompositor is implemented using wgpu, the shaders have to be written in WGSL (WebGPU Shading Language).
+They also have to fulfill some custom requirements that allow them to be run by the LiveCompositor.

 ## General concepts

-There are two kinds of shaders that are used in the video compositor: vertex shaders and fragment shaders.
+There are two kinds of shaders that are used in the LiveCompositor: vertex shaders and fragment shaders.

 ### Vertex shaders